mpiau/libmacros/README.md

-# libmacros
+# Overview

-libmacros is a small headers-only library written in C23 in order to define in one place all the macros I'm regularly use/redefine every time.
+**libmacros** is a small headers-only library written in C23 that defines useful macros in one place.

+## Documentation

+Simply include *libmacros.mk* in your main Makefile to compile your project with that library.